I don’t know if writers need a particular landscape to find their inspiration.

 Difficult for a writer not to be inspired by such a scenario.

-Another perfect place to find the right inspiration is definitely the Ligurian Riviera di Levante, between the Monte di Portofino and the Gulf of Tigullio.
+Another perfect place for writers to find the right inspiration is definitely the Ligurian Riviera di Levante, between the Monte di Portofino and the Gulf of Tigullio.

 Along the coastal road, there are a lot of small villages of fishermen with colorful houses overlooking the sea.

 Portofino, Camogli, Portovenere, and the famous Cinque Terre; all of them are that kind of small villages among the olive trees with breathtaking views.